The Three Types of Search Keywords: The vertical axis reflects the number of queries, and the horizontal axis reflects the number of keywords

 One final note, I tend to notice that words in the plural tend to reflect an interest in shopping, where as a word in the singular can reflect either information or intent to purchase, depending on how specific it is.

-These three types of keywords are important to keep in mind when buying keywords, buying domains, or optimizing content for organic traffic.
+These three types of keywords are important to keep in mind when foreclosure defense hollywood keywords, buying domains, or optimizing content for organic traffic.